The Timeline and Ingredients of a Good Snow Management Plan

 - Decreased availability of quality providers.

-- Potential scheduling problems as provider rushes to add your property to a possibly fully scheduled client route.
+- Potential scheduling problems as the provider rushes to add your property to a possibly fully-scheduled client route.

-- Potential of unqualified subcontractors servicing your property as provider rushes to fulfill your contract in addition to existing commitments.
+- Potential of unqualified subcontractors servicing your property as the provider rushes to fulfill your contract while adding to its existing commitments.

 - Is my contract a multi-year agreement?
 You might be able to get better pricing for longer-term agreements.

-- Does my contract include application of de-icers?
-Some contracts include automatic de-icing, others require client approval.
+- Does my contract include the application of de-icers?
+Some contracts include automatic de-icing while others require client approval.